liberty-x/lxnews/README.md

 # LX News
 ## Who?

 Liberty-X, a project team in the 6th iteration of the Founders & Coders academy.
-Members: Justen Barget, Rachel Black, Huw Davies, Ruth Uwemedimo.
+Members: Justen Barget, Rachel Black, Huw Davies and Ruth Uwemedimo.

 ## What?